o3de/o3de.org/content/docs/engine-dev/tools/tiaf/architectural-overview/runtime-frontend/_index.md

 ##### The JobInfos contain the id and command string, yet the JobInfos themselves are template specialization, thus said ids and command strings are not interchangeable between different JobInfo types.
 Is this intentional?

 Yes.
-Although under the hood the `ProcessScheduler` understands the same ids and command strings, the JobInfos are not interchangeable nor convertible between specializations in order enforce the idea that a given job id or command string is only valid for that job type and not to be accidentally mixed up with another job type (e.g. if attempting to use the same job callback for different job types).
+Although under the hood the `ProcessScheduler` understands the same ids and command strings, the JobInfos are not interchangeable nor convertible between specializations in order enforce the idea that a given job id or command string is only valid for that job type and not to be accidentally mixed up with another job type (for example, if attempting to use the same job callback for different job types).

 ### TestJobRunner